sandstede-lab/Auto07p/auto07p installation guide.md

 # Auto07p installation

 Auto07p requires Python 2.7, a Fortran 95 compiler, and the auto07p source code.

+## Installing python, gfortran, and auto07p
-* Python: auto07p requires Python 2.7 with Matplotlib 1.5.3 (higher versions of Matplotlib will _not_ work) and Numpy.
+* Python 2.7: auto07p requires Matplotlib 1.5.3 (higher versions of Matplotlib will _not_ work) and Numpy.
 It is easiest to use [Anaconda](https://www.anaconda.com), a free package manager that can be used to install and switch between different python installations on Linux, Mac, and Windows.
 If Anaconda is installed, use the terminal command

      ```conda create -n python_for_auto python=2.7 matplotlib=1.5.3 numpy```